a room with a lot of plants in it

 SUNROOM DECORATING IDEAS

-Tips for making this the most inviting room in your house.
+Tips for making your sunroom the most inviting room in your house.

 A sunroom is synonymous with relaxation-it’s an appealing space for hanging out, any time or day of the week.
 But just like other rooms in a home, a sunroom deserves a refresh every now and then to keep it from looking tired and maintain its allure.